nickcox/cd-extras/readme.md

 ## Using a different alias

 _cd-extras_ aliases `cd` to its proxy command, `Set-LocationEx`.
-If you want to use a different alias then you'll probably want to restore the original `cd` alias too.
+If you want a different alias then you'll probably want to restore the original `cd` alias too.

 ```pwsh
 [~]> set-alias cd set-location -Option AllScope